secretGeek/clowncar/README.md

     .\clowncar.exe --path="~\my-notes" --output="~\my-website" --template="template.clowntent" --recurse --dry-run

-To make no changes and see now output you could use:
+To make no changes and see *no* output you could use:

     .\clowncar.exe --path="~\my-notes" --output="~\my-website" --template="template.clowntent" --recurse --dry-run 2>&1> $null